 If plants could talk, they would probably complain about nitrogen the most.
 “It’s everywhere in the air,” they might say, “but we still can’t eat it!”
 Even though about 78% of the atmosphere is nitrogen, plants cannot use it in its gaseous form.
 For plants, nitrogen is like food locked inside a sealed container.
 To be useful, it must first be changed into forms like ammonia or nitrate.
 This conversion process is called nitrogen fixation — and this is where Rhizobium bacteria become true heroes of the soil.

 Rhizobium is a group of beneficial soil bacteria with a special talent: they can capture nitrogen gas from the air and turn it into a form plants can absorb.
-What makes them even more interesting is the close friendship they form with leguminous plants.
+What makes them even more interesting is the close friendship they form with leguminous plants — crops like chickpea, lentil, soybean, groundnut, mung bean, and field pea.
 This is not a one-way relationship.
 It is teamwork.
-Both the plant and the bacteria support each other.
+Both the plant and the bacteria support each other in a partnership so well designed that scientists consider it one of the most efficient biological systems in all of nature.
+The plant gets a steady supply of nitrogen without depending on chemical fertilizers, and the bacteria get a safe, nutrient-rich home inside the root where they can grow and multiply protected from the harsh outside soil environment.
+Neither partner does as well alone as they do together, which is exactly what makes this relationship so special and so valuable for farming.

 Within these nodules, nitrogen fixation happens in a carefully controlled environment.
 The main worker in this process is an enzyme called nitrogenase, produced by the Rhizobium bacteria.
 Nitrogen gas (N₂) is very stable because its two nitrogen atoms are connected by a strong triple bond — one of the strongest bonds in nature.
 This makes nitrogen gas almost inactive and difficult for plants to use.
 Breaking this bond requires a large amount of energy.
 Nitrogenase manages this challenging task inside the nodule.
 The plant supplies sugars to the bacteria, which they convert into energy in the form of ATP (adenosine triphosphate).
 Around 16 ATP molecules are needed to fix a single molecule of nitrogen gas, showing how energy-intensive the process is.
 Using this energy, nitrogenase transfers electrons to the nitrogen molecule, gradually weakening and breaking its triple bond.
 Once separated, the nitrogen atoms combine with hydrogen (H⁺) inside the cell to form ammonia (NH₃).